apache/pekko/docs/src/main/paradox/persistence-query.md

 ## Read Journals

 In order to issue queries one has to first obtain an instance of a @apidoc[query.*.ReadJournal].
-Read journals are implemented as [Community plugins](https://akka.io/community/#plugins-to-akka-persistence-query), each targeting a specific datastore (for example Cassandra or JDBC databases).
 For example, given a library that provides a `pekko.persistence.query.my-read-journal` obtaining the related journal is as simple as:

 Scala